CodePerson2/CodePerson2/README.md

 ## 👋&nbsp; Hi, I'm Mattias

 I am a full stack developer from Vancouver, Canada.
-I am enjoy making all types of apps and software tools.
+I enjoy making all types of apps and software tools.

 ### How to reach me: